-The mascot of the Washington Redskins, if the team desired accuracy, would be a gory, bloodied crown from the head of a butchered Native American.
+The mascot of the Washington Washington Football Team, if the team desired accuracy, would be a gory, bloodied crown from the head of a butchered Native American.
 (Read more of this Esquire article here).

 – Dressing up like this if you are not a Native American (and abide by the traditions that surround these sacred items) is never OK:

-– Calling the Washington Redskins the “redskins” is not tradition.
+– Calling the Washington Washington Football Team the Washington Football Team” is not tradition.
 Technically, the team was originally known as the Boston Braves.
 Which, nope, not any better, but let’s cut the traditional bullshit.
 (Also, let’s respect the tradition of others while we’re at it.)

 – Quite simply, the Oxford dictionary labels a “red-skin” as an American Indian — which is offensive in itself.
 Not that anyone is calling the early (but certainly not first) settlers of America “white-skins.”
 We’re just saying.